aws-quickstart/quickstart-ibm-liberty-eks/README.md

 9. To view the created resources, choose the Outputs tab.

 ### Postdeployment steps
-1. [Deploy License Service](https://www.ibm.com/docs/SSHKN6/license-service/1.x.x/standalone-LS.html) on your Kubernetes cluster.License Service is required to measure and track license use of IBM Containerized Software such as WebSphere Liberty application.
+1. [Deploy License Service](https://www.ibm.com/docs/SSHKN6/license-service/1.x.x/standalone-LS.html) on your Kubernetes cluster.
+License Service is required to measure and track license use of IBM Containerized Software such as WebSphere Liberty application.
 Manual license measurements are not allowed.
 2. If you selected to deploy the sample or a custom application, launch the application.
-From the Outputs tab of the main stack, click the value of the `AppEndpoint` key
+From the _Outputs_ tab of the main stack, click the value of the `AppEndpoint` key

 To manually deploy a custom application, [use a
 IBM WebSphere Liberty for Amazon EKS on AWS custom resource (CR) file](https://www.ibm.com/docs/SSEQTP_liberty/opr/ae/cfg-t-main.html) that sets parameter values for your application image deployment.